What Can a Dropbox Folder Help Us?

 - Simple Sharing

-To make things simple, sharing a folder from your Dropbox to others instead of sharing each file one by one is obviously more accessible both for you and recipients.
+To make things simple, it is obviously more accessible both for you and recipients to share Dropbox folder from your Dropbox to others instead of sharing each file one by one.
 Because no one wants to get large amounts of receiving tasks all at once.

 - Recover Deleted Files and Previous Version